▶︎ Stay in the know and get the VC monthly!

 • Spreading false or negative information about an individual, organization, and/or VC

-• Any other content determined by VC at its sole discretion to be inappropriate, in poor taste, or otherwise contrary to the purposes of VC
+• Any other content or behavior determined by VC at its sole discretion to be inappropriate, offensive, divisive, inflammatory, in poor taste, or otherwise contrary to the purposes of VC

-In sum, VC has a zero-tolerance policy for harassment, malice, racism, classism, homophobia, transphobia, sexism, ableism, and any other form of prejudice, including based on national origin, age, affiliation or not, real or supposed, to an ethnic group, nation, specific race or religion.
+VC has a zero-tolerance policy for harassment, malice, racism, classism, homophobia, transphobia, sexism, ableism, and any other form of prejudice, including based on national origin, age, affiliation or not, real or supposed, to an ethnic group, nation, specific race or religion.
 Concurrently, we recognize, as individuals and as a nonprofit, that we’re constantly growing and learning.
-Any User who violates this policy will be asked to address and repair any harm caused and/or, as appropriate, expelled from any kind of involvement with VC.
+Any User who violates this Code of Conduct will be asked to address and repair any harm caused and/or, as appropriate, expelled from any kind of involvement with VC.

-The Video Consortium may remove any User (without any prior notice and at VC’s absolute sole discretion) from VC’s community and/or any of VC’s programming, events, activities, offerings, and services if any such User violates this policy.
+The Video Consortium may remove any User (without any prior notice and at VC’s absolute and sole discretion) from VC’s community and/or any of the Services if any such User violates this Code of Conduct.

 Membership to VC is a privilege that can be revoked at any time if a Member behaves inappropriately.
 Inappropriate behavior is defined as any behavior that is not in alignment with the principles and values of VC, which includes but is not limited to the prohibited conduct described in this Code of Conduct.
 As representatives of the organization, Members’ conduct is not limited to a VC context — be it in online forums or in-person gatherings — but also includes any activity on personal social media profiles and behavior in professional work settings.